Graph-Databases-2025-26/GALILEO/README.md

 # Run only the NL baseline on PRESIDENTS and WORLD using Watsonx
 python -m src.main PRESIDENTS WORLD --mode nl --provider watsonx

-# Run the Palimpzest baseline with NL prompts on the WORLD dataset
+# Run the Palimpzest baseline with NL prompts on the PREMIER dataset
-python -m src.main WORLD --mode pznl
+python -m src.main PREMIER --mode pznl
 ```
 **IMPORTANT**: For what concerns the Palimpzest baseline (pzsql and pznl modes), you cannot run  it with gemini provider due to its "free-plan" limitations for the number of requests per minute.
 So you don't need to use the `--provider` parameter in this case.